ecammnetwork/minimal-mistakes/docs/_ecamm-live-manual/008-adding-zoom.md

 ### Ending the Meeting

 End the meeting by clicking the red <samp>End Meeting</samp> button in the Zoom window or Zoom Meeting window.
 Alternatively, simply close the Zoom Meeting window.
-Note that the button may say <samp>Leave Meeting</samp> if you're not the meeting host.
+Note that the button will be labeled <samp>Leave Meeting</samp> if you're not the meeting host.

 ## Preferences